 Our consumption data come from household-level retail purchases in Nielsen and auto purchases from Equifax credit balances.
 We estimate that a $1 increase in county-level

-government spending increases consumer spending by around 0.18 dollars.
-We translate the regional consumption responses to an aggregate fiscal multiplier using a multi-region,
+government spending increases consumer spending by $0.29.
+We translate the regional consumption responses to an aggregate fiscal multiplier using a multi-region, New Keynesian

-New Keynesian model with heterogeneous agents and incomplete markets.
-Our model successfully generates the estimated positive local multiplier, a result that distinguishes our
+model with heterogeneous agents and incomplete markets.
+Our model successfully generates the estimated positive local multiplier, a result that distinguishes our incomplete

 Abstract: This paper analyzes the impact of the education funding component of the 2009 American Recovery and Reinvestment Act (the Recovery Act)

 on public school districts.
 We use crosssectional differences in district-level Recovery Act funding to investigate the program's impact on staffing,

 expenditures and debt accumulation.
 To achieve identification, we use exogenous variation across districts in the allocations of Recovery Act funds for

 special needs students.
 We estimate that $1 million of grants to a district had the following effects: expenditures increased by $570 thousand, district